EARLY BIRD SPECIAL!

 $598.00 - $1,010.00 ($419.00 tuition, $44.75 - $147.75/night lodging, depending on room selection)

-We are planning an Artist Retreat at Craters of the Moon during the spring bloom.
-Estimated dates are June 3 - 9, 2018.
+We are planning a 2018 Artist Retreat at Craters of the Moon National Monument during the spring bloom.
+Estimated dates are June 3 - 7, 2018.
+Save the date!

 Go to Idaho Art Lab's Field Artists page (click here) for dates & times for our weekly field trips to paint, sketch or photograph.